Are you ready to decorate for spring? Learn how easy it is to style a beautiful Easter vignette in just 5 simple steps.

 My Finished Easter Vignette

-And… If you are catching up on blog posts you may have missed, be sure to sign-up to get all of the latest recipes, DIYs, decor tips, and more sent straight to your inbox.
+And… If you are catching up on blog posts you may have missed, be sure to subscribe to get all of the latest seasonal decor, recipes, and entertaining tips sent straight to your inbox.

 This is so pretty and so many good tips!
 Happy weekend!